 7. Indulge in fresh seafood, fruits in season and international cuisine – all on the island

-There are plenty of choices on where to eat at Boracay.
+Food trip is one of the best things to do in Boracay.
+There are plenty of choices on where to eat in the island.
 To begin with, it is good to note that in all/almost every Boracay package that you will avail in Boracay, there include good island food that are usually in the likes of grilled meats, seasonal fruits and fresh catch.

 Hotel restaurants and stand-alone food shops are making waves alongside regular go-to’s in the local dining scene.
 Still, nothing beats Jonah’s fruit shakes when it comes to refreshment.
 Pay them a visit in their new location in Station 2.